Probing the quantum motion of a macroscopic mechanical oscillator with a radio-frequency superconducting qubit: Qubit Control and characterization

 \subsection{Qubit spectroscopy}

-The heavy‐fluxonium circuit, characterized by $E_J \gg E_C > E_L$, exhibits pronounced anharmonicity: its fundamental transition occurs at $\omega_q/2\pi = 2.2\ \mathrm{MHz}$, while next excited transitions lie in the GHz range.
-To probe these higher transitions, we perform two‐tone spectroscopy: a variable‐frequency probe tone is applied to the fluxonium, followed by a readout pulse that captures the reflected response.
+The heavy‐fluxonium circuit, characterized by $E_J \gg E_C > E_L$, exhibits pronounced anharmonicity: its fundamental transition occurs at $\omega_q/2\pi = 2.35\ \mathrm{MHz}$, while next excited transitions lie in the GHz range.
+To probe these higher transitions, we perform two‐tone spectroscopy: a variable‐frequency pump tone is applied to the fluxonium, followed by a readout pulse that captures the cavity response.
 In conventional fluxonium devices, transitions between the lower manifold $(\ket{g}, \ket{e})$ and the upper manifold $(\ket{f}, \ket{h})$ produce a characteristic “diamond” pattern composed of four lines in the flux‐dependent spectrum, with the $\ket{g}\to\ket{f}$ and $\ket{e}\to\ket{h}$ transitions forbidden by symmetry at $\phiext = \pi$.
 This pattern appears around 3.46~GHz (see \reffig{fig:qubit-spectroscopy}).

 Our device exhibits, in addition, a second diamond-like structure around 3.7~GHz that the standard fluxonium Hamiltonian does not predict.

-We attribute this extra structure to coupling between the fluxonium and a collective mode of the junction chain employed as a superinductance \cite{Masluk2012}.
+We attribute this extra structure to coupling between the fluxonium and a collective mode of the junction chain employed as a superinductance~\citeS{Masluk2012}.
 This bosonic mode, at $\omega_{\mathrm{chain}}$ is strongly coupled to the fluxonium, leading to a rich flux-dependent spectrum near $\varphi_\mathrm{ext} = \pi$.
-The Hamiltonian of the coupled system, written in terms of the fluxonium flux and charge operators ($\op{\varphi}, \op{n}$) and the chain mode ladder operators ($\op{b}, \op{b}^\dagger$), is \cite{Viola2015}
+The Hamiltonian of the coupled system, written in terms of the fluxonium flux and charge operators ($\op{\varphi}, \op{n}$) and the chain mode ladder operators ($\op{b}, \op{b}^\dagger$), is~\citeS{Viola2015}

 We diagonalize this Hamiltonian numerically to obtain the eigenenergies and fit them to the experimental spectrum.